gatling/frontline-doc/content/reference/current/release/release-notes/index.md

 * FL-1120: Cassandra: Support DataStax DSE and AstraDB
 * FL-1124: Docker: Image upgraded to Java 17
 * FL-1128: Repositories: Add region field for S3 buckets
+* CLD-3123: Docker: Upgrade docker containers to java 17.0.5
+* CLD-3210: Kubernetes: Add support for tolerations
+* CLD-3151: Kubernetes: Add support for annotations
+* CLD-3152: Kubernetes: Add support for containers env vars
+* CLD-3157: Kubernetes: Drop NodePort mode
+* CLD-3156: Kubernetes: When the controller and the load generators are in the same cluster, directly connect though a Service and never through an Ingress

 ### Fixes